elixir-europe/rdmkit/README.md

 Do you which to contact the editors of this project?
 Use [rdm-editors@elixir-europe.org](mailto:rdm-editors@elixir-europe.org )

-If you want to build the website locally, please have a look at our [tutorial](working_with_git#the-advantage-of-working-locally-previewing-your-changes-through-your-web-browser).
+If you want to build the website locally, please have a look at our [Git tutorial](https://rdmkit.elixir-europe.org/working_with_git).

 ## RDMkit is an ELIXIR product